-So why do so few business owners take the time to shop around and compare services?
+So why don’t more business owners take the time to shop around and compare services?

-With so many banking services for business owners to choose from, sorting the wheat from the chaff can seem like a mammoth task.
+With so many banking services for business owners to choose from, separating the wheat from the chaff can seem like a mammoth task.

-Many business owners still fall into the trap of opening a business account with the bank they use for their personal finances without shopping around for the sake of simplicity.
-But whilst one bank may be perfect for personal use, that doesn’t necessarily mean it’s the best choice for business banking.
+Because of this, many business owners simply open a business account with the bank they use for their personal finances.
+This option is certainly the easiest, but even if a bank is perfect for your personal use, it may not be the best choice for business banking.

-But while searching for the best business bank account may seem like a drag, making the right choice can seriously help your company grow.
+While searching around for the best business bank account may seem like a drag, making the right choice can seriously help your company grow.

 Every business is different and has its own financial needs.

 Shopping around to compare deals and services will help you to find an account that meets your business’ needs, so you can reduce costs and keep your books clean.
 You should also be able to rely on your bank to be a supportive and transparent partner.

 Opening a new business bank account can require a lot of paperwork and collation of documentation.